It’s time you got started on your 1st mobile app. But, where to start?

 Final Things to Consider

-By taking this path you will have one single code base for your web, iOS, and Android apps.
+By taking the path of web apps you will have one single code base for your web, iOS, and Android apps.
 This means less coding, less testing, and cheaper maintenance.
 It also means that when you fix bugs and add features you will not have to update the apps on the app stores.

 You should also think about: